kimf/tisdagsgolfen-astro/README.md

 2. Spelbeteendebaserade Badges:
     • Bogey Free, Double Bogey Free: För rundor spelade utan några bogeys eller double bogeys ￼.
     • Bötes-free Round: För rundor spelade utan böter.

----

-## Game formats - Finally?

-## Lag men individuell score (typ bästboll)

-The Best Ball format, also known as Four Ball, is a popular choice in both friendly matches and competitive tournaments, involving teams of two players each.
-Throughout the game, each player plays their own ball from tee to green on every hole, independently managing their own game.
-The team's score for each hole is determined by the lower of the two scores recorded by the team members.
-In regular Best Ball, for example, if Player A scores a 4 and Player B scores a 5, the team’s score is 4.

-## Lag men individuell score - poäng (typ bästboll etc)

-Regular points or modified: Eagle 5p, Birdie 2p, Par 0p, Bogey -1p, DB+ -3p

-## Tisdagsgolfens Irish Rumble (2-man teams)

-Första 9 (1-9), Vanlig bästboll
-Andra 9 (7-18), båda spelarnas pong slås ihop

----